albertattard/java-boot-camp/docs/13-testing/01-junit-5.md

    }
    ```

-   The Maven repository make use of older dependency configurations.
-Use the new dependency configuration `testImplementation` that replaced the `testCompile` dependency configuration.
+   The Maven repository make use of older Gradle dependency configurations.
+Use the new dependency configuration `testImplementation` that replaced the `testCompile` dependency configuration, as the latter is now [deprecated]( https://docs.gradle.org/current/userguide/java_plugin.html).

    ![Maven JUnit 5]({{ '/assets/images/Maven-JUnit-5.png' | absolute_url }})
    ([Reference](https://mvnrepository.com/artifact/org.junit.jupiter/junit-jupiter/5.7.0-M1))

    Use the latest version when possible.

-   You may need to refresh gradle to see the changes in the IDE.
+   You may need to refresh Gradle to see the changes in the IDE.

    ![Refresh Gradle]({{ '/assets/images/Refresh-Gradle.png' | absolute_url }})

    You can press the `[command] + [shift] + [I]` shortcut to refresh Gradle and update the external dependencies.
 The new libraries will be included under the *External Libraries*, a shown next.

    ![JUnit 5 Dependency]({{ '/assets/images/JUnit-5-Dependency.png' | absolute_url }})

+## Create the first test

 1. Open the `App.java` class, press `[command] + [shift] + [T]` and select the *Create New Test...* menu option